taralli-labs/taralli-protocol/docs/taralli-design.md

 }
 ```

+#### Offers

 The support for requests is detailed above.
-The support for orders is a WIP and will added soon along with all necessary high level logic and type information.
+The support for offers is a WIP and will be added soon along with all necessary high level logic and type information.
 Reference the roadmap doc for more info.

 ### --- Taralli Server ---